Langevin equation: Harmonic oscillator in a fluid

 A particle in a fluid is described by a Langevin equation with a potential energy function, a damping force, and thermal fluctuations given by the fluctuation dissipation theorem.
-If the potential is quadratic then the constant energy curves are ellipses, as shown in the figure.
+If the potential is quadratic, then the constant energy curves are ellipses, as shown in the first figure.
 If there is dissipation but no thermal noise, a particle continually loses energy to the environment, and its time-dependent phase portrait (velocity vs position) corresponds to an inward spiral toward 0 velocity.
 By contrast, thermal fluctuations continually add energy to the particle and prevent it from reaching exactly 0 velocity.
 Rather, the initial ensemble of stochastic oscillators approaches a steady state in which the velocity and position are distributed according to the Maxwell–Boltzmann distribution.
-In the plot below (figure 2), the long time velocity distribution (blue) and position distributions (orange) in a harmonic potential ($U = \frac{1}{2} k x^2$) is plotted with the Boltzmann probabilities for velocity (green) and position (red).
+In the second plot, the long-time velocity distribution (blue) and position distributions (orange) in a harmonic potential ($U = \tfrac{1}{2} kx^2$) is plotted with the Boltzmann probabilities for velocity (green) and position (red).
 In particular, the late time behavior depicts thermal equilibrium.